South African firm says it may close its COVID vaccine plant

 Health officials have repeatedly decried the concentration of vaccine production in rich countries, saying the lack of manufacturing capacity in poorer countries was among several factors that put them at the back of the line when COVID-19 vaccines were initially made last year.

-Some experts said Aspen’s imminent closure should change the world’s approach to public health security.
+Some experts said Aspen’s imminent closure should change the world’s approach to health security.

 “The global community spends billions of dollars to shore up military defenses that might never get used, but refuses to spend a fraction of that to support global health defense,” said Zain Rizvi, research director at the advocacy group, Public Citizen.